• 10.00am - 5.30pm

 Origins

-This regiment’s history started in 1652, when it was made a Guard of Honour in the East India Company's army.
+This regiment’s history began in 1652, when it was made a Guard of Honour in the army of the East India Company.
 In 1756, it became the Bengal European Regiment, when Robert Clive amalgamated the existing independent companies of non-Indian troops.

-For the next century, its number of battalions rose and fell.
-The title of the regiment also changed over time, becoming the 1st Bengal European Regiment (1765), the 1st Bengal European Battalion (1783), and again the Bengal European Regiment (1803).
+Over the next century, the number of its battalions rose and fell.
+The title of the regiment also changed, becoming the 1st Bengal European Regiment (in 1765), the 1st Bengal European Battalion (in 1783), and again the Bengal European Regiment (in 1803).

 Busby badge, 101st Regiment (Royal Bengal Fusiliers), c1862